 Here is a video of the premiere of her piece Storm Warning, premiered this year (2020) by the University of Michigan Symphony Band conducted by Michael Haithcock, with the Akropolis Reed Quintet.

-Gabreila Lena Frank is a composer who won the Butler School of Music at The University of Texas at Austin 2020-2021 Eddie Medora King Award and has been included in the Washington Post’s list of the 35 most significant women composers in history.
+Composer Gabriela Lena Frank won the Butler School of Music at The University of Texas at Austin 2020-2021 Eddie Medora King Award and has been included in the Washington Post’s list of the 35 most significant women composers in history.
 She attended Rice University in Houston, Texas, where she earned a Bachelor of Arts (1994) and a Masters of Arts (1996) and received a Doctor of Musical Arts (2001) in composition from the University of Michigan.

 Frank’s piece Apu: Tone Poem for Orchestra, was commissioned by Carnegie Hall.
 Click here to watch Marin Alsop lead NYO-USA in a performance of the piece.